ismnoiet/JSJargon/README.md

 [chrome://extensions](chrome://extensions).
 * Check the ``developer mode`` checkbox on the top right.
 * Click on the ``load unpacked extension`` button and specify the path to the extracted zip file.
-* That's it you're done, JUST don't forget to give us a star if you find it a good idea.
+* That's it you're done, JUST don't forget to give us a star if you find it useful.

 ## How it works ?